 - The person making the arrangements with the funeral directors

-The chapel of rest is a private viewing room, allowing you to visit your loved one.
+The reflection room is a private viewing room, allowing you to visit your loved one.
 You can spend as much time as you need and we are happy if you wish to display a photograph or a small selection of keepsakes in remembrance of favourite hobbies or pastimes.
 You may also wish to bring in a CD of personal music to play during your visit.

-Once funeral arrangements are in place and preparations are completed, you can visit your loved one in the chapel of rest as often as you wish.
+Once funeral arrangements are in place and preparations are completed, you can visit your loved one in the reflection room as often as you wish.

 You may wish for your loved one to be dressed in their own clothes to reflect a hobby, job or an outfit of significance.
 Examples could include a wedding dress, football strip, military uniform, kilts and bikers’ leathers.
 In certain circumstances, clothing choices are restricted due to local crematoria rules, restricting certain materials.